Saghen/frizbee/README.md

 ### Single Threaded

-When the haystack's items are < 24 characters, frizbee uses a bitmask for prefiltering, which is significantly faster than the `memchr` prefiltering method.
+When the haystack's items are < 24 characters, frizbee uses a bitmask for prefiltering, which is faster than the `memchr` prefiltering method.

 ```rust
 needle: "deadbe"